maxdeliso/teflon/Readme.md

 ### Bugs ###

-If you do a build and you find that there is an error in the code which needs to be fixed, are unwilling or unable to fix it yourself, but still care enough to take some action, submit it in the form of an issue to the following URL: https://github.com/maxdeliso/teflon/issues
+If you do a build and you find that there is an error in the code which needs to be fixed, are unwilling or unable to fix it yourself, but still care enough to take some action, submit it in the form of an issue to the following URL: https://github.com/maxdeliso/teflon/issues.
-If you fix a bug that you found, please submit a merge request.
+If you fix a bug that you found in your fork of this repository, please submit a merge request.

 * * *

 ### Concurrency Model ###

 Teflon has a pretty simple concurrency model, and essentially maintains three threads.
-If you open a debugger and check, there are actually a few more but they are managed by the runtime.
+If you run it in a debugger and check, there are actually a few more but they are managed by the runtime.
 The main thread, which begins executing at the entry point, creates two threads and then waits for both of them to finish.
 The first thread is called the local handler thread, which uses Swing to interact with the user.
 The second thread is called the remote handler thread, which uses a UDP socket to interact with the network.